 Learners work on projects in groups.Learners meet in a classroom to collaborate and contribute to the project.Learners use channels in messengers, online communities, and task managers to plan their work and control the flow.
 They also use file-sharing services (e.g., Google Docs) to collaborate and share feedback on the project.

-Assessment.Learners write essays and take mid-term tests and final exams.Learners’ progress is evaluated by their activity statistics; they take online quizzes and tests, submit digital items, and take part in peer reviews.
+Assessment.Learners write essays and take mid-term and final exams.Learners’ progress is evaluated by their activity statistics; they take online quizzes and tests, submit digital items, and take part in peer reviews.

 What Is the Difference Between Hybrid and Blended Learning?

 Think of a hybrid car and a blender.
 A hybrid car combines two types of fuel, just as hybrid learning combines two types of learning environments.
-And a blender mixes whatever you put in it, and similarly, blended learning combines multiple types of learning content.
+A blender, on the other hand, mixes together whatever you put in it, and similarly, blended learning combines multiple types of learning content.

 Benefits of Blended Learning

-• Safer learning environment
+• Safer learning setting

-• Interactive learning process
+• Self-guided learning

-• Greater learner engagement
+• Enhanced learner engagement

-• Better comprehension
+• Stronger comprehension

-• Detailed analytics
+• Comprehensive analytics

 Let’s take a closer look at each of them in turn.